Stuart Forster takes a boat to Huraa Island in North Male Atoll and experiences visiting one of the Maldives’ local islands.

 For travellers wishing to spend time together and enjoy long hours of sunshine, the Maldives’ island resorts are ideal.
 Serious scuba divers and snorkellers may prefer accommodation aboard boats and yachts that tour the best dive sites in the Maldives.

 Yet the island resorts mean visiting tourists have limited contact with Maldivian people in their home environment.
-Being islands, visitors tend only have opportunities to meet those locals employed at the resorts they’re staying at and people working on inter-island transport.
+Being islands, visitors tend only to have opportunities to meet those locals employed at the resorts they’re staying at and people working on inter-island transport.

 As a traveller accustomed to independently making my way around the world, I enjoy interacting with local people and being exposed to the traditional culture and cuisine of destinations.
 Spending time on a so-called ‘local island’ makes that possible in the Maldives.